 - Do not use pillows, doonas, soft toys, cot bumpers or lambswool anywhere in the cot.

-- Do not put your baby to sleep on a water bed or bean bag.
+- Do not put your baby to sleep on a water bed, bean bag or on the couch.

 Safe sleeping: Other hazards to watch out for